ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 All Publishers and Subscribers MUST use CoAP when communicating with the KDC.

-Furthermore, both Publishers and Subscribers MUST use the same transport profile of ACE (e.g., {{RFC9202}} for DTLS; or {{RFC9203}} or {{I-D.ietf-ace-edhoc-oscore-profile}} for OSCORE) in their interaction with the Broker.
+Furthermore, both Publishers and Subscribers MUST use the same transport profile of ACE (e.g., {{RFC9202}} for DTLS, or {{RFC9203}} for OSCORE) in their interaction with the Broker.
 In order to reduce the number of libraries that Clients have to support, it is RECOMMENDED that the same transport profile of ACE is used also for the interaction between the Clients and the KDC (REQ24).

 All communications between the involved entities MUST be secured.